Return

 A scientific study that involved 217 people with rheumatoid arthritis found that among more than 15 types of foods, sweetened soda and desserts were found to be most likely to exacerbate rheumatoid arthritis symptoms.

-Additionally, according to multiple studies, taking sugary beverages may significantly increase an older adult’s risk of developing arthritis.
-Hence, you should encourage your older ones to reduce their sugar intake.
+Additionally, according to multiple studies, consuming sugary beverages may significantly increase an older adult’s risk of developing arthritis.

 2. Gluten Foods